 Timeless truth (even if you're not David):

 Don't be afraid of opposition.
-Resistance (internal or external) is not a sign that you are doing something wrong.
+Resistance (internal or external) is not a sign that we are doing something wrong.
 Jesus had many opponents.
 David always had opponents, but God allowed his kingdom to grow despite this.

 God gives David a great kingdom, although:

 C. David would not attack the Lord's anointed, like we have seen, especially in the sandwich in chapters 24-26.
-David knew that because Saul was anointed by God, he could not touch him.
+David knew because Saul was anointed by God, he could not touch him.

 Timeless truth (even if you're not David):